guzenok/go-sqltest/README.md

 Example:

-	mockgen database/sql/driver Conn,Driver
+	sqlmockgen database/sql/driver Conn,Driver

-The `mockgen` command is used to generate source code for a mock class given a Go source file containing interfaces to be mocked.
+The `sqlmockgen` command is used to generate source code for a mock class given a Go source file containing interfaces to be mocked.
 It supports the following flags: